aliabbasjaffri/aliabbasjaffri.github.io/README.md

 - [Team Spotify](https://open.spotify.com/user/aliabbasjaffri)  🎶
 - [LoTR-ed for life](https://www.youtube.com/watch?v=Sagg08DrO5U) 🧙🏻‍♂️

 *I have worked for 4+ years in Software development, eventually finding my true calling in DevOps and MLOps after working in Android and iOS, full-stack dotnet, and mern stack web development.
-I can be reached via my email address, [ali.abbasjaffri@live.com](mailto:ali.abbasjaffri@live.com?subject=Hello), or via my [LinkedIn](https://www.linkedin.com/in/aliabbasjaffri) account and my work can be viewed on my [github](https://github.com/aliabbasjaffri/).*
+I can be reached via my email address, [ali.abbasjaffri@live.com](mailto:ali.abbasjaffri@live.com?subject=oh Hello There!), or via my [LinkedIn](https://www.linkedin.com/in/aliabbasjaffri) and my work can be viewed on my [github](https://github.com/aliabbasjaffri/).
+I recently started to pen down my thoughts on [medium](https://medium.com/@aliabbasjaffri_/) regarding different tools that i use on a daily basis, including some tutorials and how i managed to solve some interesting challenges.*

 ## Experience
 ### [Reply AG](https://www.linkedin.com/company/machine-learning-reply-de/)